IDGA Military Construction Summit - Click Here!

 Sodermanlund re-launch

-The submarines HMS Vastergotland and HMS Halsingland will now be transferred to Singapore upon completion of their modernization, and their conversion for operation in tropical waters.
-The contract also includes a logistics package and training for the crews.
-Training will be conducted by the Swedish Navy in Karlskrona, along the lines adopted in conjunction with the earlier Challenger Class.
+The submarines HMS Vastergotland and HMS Halsingland will now be transferred to Singapore upon completion of their modernization, which includes their conversion for operation in warm tropical waters.
+The contract includes a logistics package and training for the crews, and training will be conducted by the Swedish Navy in Karlskrona, along the lines adopted in conjunction with the earlier Challenger Class.
 See corporate release.